wvictor14/Victor-Yuan-UBC-thesis/notes-on-bookdown.md

 - [Overleaf](https://www.overleaf.com/learn) has a lot of good documentation that helped me figure stuff out

+- \noindent on line before paragraph to remove auto indent

 # Figures

 - You can load figures as vector graphics (e.g. pdf) or as raster (e.g. png jpeg).
 I have all my figures as powerpoints and pdfs.
 Don't git track pptx files though (gitignore *.pptx)